Cape Mounted Riflemen: Cape Mounted Riflemen (1827–1870)

+In 1827, the infantry section was disbanded, leaving only the mixed-race cavalry unit.
+The resulting exclusively mounted corps was renamed Cape Mounted Riflemen.
 The unit was deployed in several operations and campaigns: the 4th, 5th, 6th, 7th, and 8th Cape Frontier Wars, the siege of Durban (1842), and the Basuto War.
 The CMR were disbanded in 1870.

 In 1915 the earlier name, "Cape Corps", was revived for a unit of Coloured soldiers.
 The name Cape Regiment was revived for another Coloured unit, in 1986.

 Cape Mounted Riflemen (2)

 The Cape Colony government founded the second, so-called "colonial", in 1855, as the para-military Frontier Armed and Mounted Police (FAMP).

 Frontier Armed and Mounted Police (1855–78)

 The function of this locally recruited multiracial force was to maintain law and order in the districts along the colony's frontier with the Xhosa kingdoms in the Transkei.
 A new constitution that prohibited discrimination on the basis of race and instituted the non-racial Cape Qualified Franchise partially assuaged some of the Xhosa people's grievances, leading to a period of relative peace on the frontier.
 Nevertheless, conflicts did erupt over the following decades, and the FAMP played a central role in policing them.

 The FAMP was operationally deployed in the Transkei in 1858, against the Koranna in 1869, in apprehending the Zulu chief Langalibalele in 1873, in Griqualand West in 1875, and in the 9th Frontier War (1877–1878).

-When the Cape attained "Responsible Government" in 1872, its new Prime Minister John Molteno shifted the focus of government policy to internal development, rather than territorial expansion.
+When the Cape attained "Responsible Government" in 1872, its new prime minister, John Molteno, shifted the focus of government policy to internal development, rather than territorial expansion.
 Nonetheless, his government expanded the FAMP, whose efficiency and military capacity Molteno had a very high opinion of.
 The new government was also of the opinion that a competent FAMP force would remove the need for any outside British intervention in the region.

 Consequently, by 1876, the FAMP had grown to have units stationed at Komga, Queenstown, Palmietfontein, King Williams Town, Peddie, Butterworth, Kenhardt, Fort Murray, Ealing Post and Kokstad.
 An artillery unit was added in 1874.
 The FAMP were also re-organised for rapid mobility; lightly equipped and possessing considerable local knowledge, they formed a very effective police force for the rough and mountainous frontier terrain.